mendix/docs/content/en/docs/appstore/modules/genai/concepts/_index.md

 You can read further on [how to implement this here](/appstore/modules/openai-connector/rag-example-implementation/).
 The [OpenAI Showcase App](https://marketplace.mendix.com/link/component/220475) also contains examples on:

 * How to ask questions on a large piece of text.
-* How to use a multi-lingual database of historical tickets & resolutions to propose resolutions to the users based on historical input.
+* How to use a multi-lingual database of historical tickets and resolutions to propose resolutions to the users based on historical input.

 ## 5 The ReAct Pattern (Function Calling) {#react}